14 Wall Street: Initial building

-14 Wall Street was officially opened on May 20, 1912, at which point it was 85% rented.
+14 Wall Street officially opened on May 1, 1912, and Bankers Trust began moving into its offices on May 20.
+Upon opening, the building was 85% rented.
 J.P.
-Morgan & Co. had originally planned to move into 14 Wall Street, with Morgan occupying the 32nd-story apartment.
-After Bankers Trust was investigated by the U.S. Congress's Pujo Committee for monopolistic practices, these plans were canceled and J.P.
+Morgan & Co. had originally planned to move into 14 Wall Street, with Morgan occupying the 32nd-story apartment, but these plans were canceled shortly after the building opened.
+After Bankers Trust was investigated by the U.S. Congress's Pujo Committee for monopolistic practices, J.P.
 Morgan & Co. built another structure to the southeast at 23 Wall Street.
 By 1917, Bankers Trust had become a full-service bank, and one of the country's wealthiest financial institutions.
 Bankers Trust, having rented out the upper floors, found their existing space to be inadequate by the 1920s, with more than four times as many staff as in 1912.
 As a result, the company took up space in the Astor and Hanover Bank buildings.